 Let’s go on the job!
 That is the focus of this class.
-Students will plan and create spreadsheets, databases, presentations, and word processing documents using Microsoft Office 2013.
+Students will plan and create spreadsheets, databases, presentations, and word processing documents using Microsoft Office 2016.
 They will be expected to integrate and allow for data transfer among Word, Excel, Access, and PowerPoint.
 This is an advanced course in microcomputer software applications.
-It is required that students complete Business Computer Applications I and II before taking this course.
 Successful completion of this course could gain students college credit at Kirkwood, Clinton Community College (CSC: 110—Introduction to Computers—3 credit hours), and NICC.
 It is the goal for the course for students to be able to pass the Microsoft Office Specialist Exam at the completion of the course.

 Student comments about the class:

 - “I like that we can see our own grades anytime because you know what you have to do to get the grade you want.
 I also like that we can work at our own pace so things don’t drag on for you if you get it and others don’t.”

 - “I like how we get to use a lot of tools in Word such as clipart, memos, mail merge, and so on.
 Another thing I like is the time and help we get to do our assignments.”

 - “This class is really fun and I like it a lot.”

 - “It is improving how I work in Word and I am learning new things daily.
 It is showing in other classes that I am in a computer class.
 I like all of the opportunities given to us to improve our grades.”

 - “It is very helpful.
 I really learned a lot.”